 Audit, Consultancy and Education

 The countdown to GDPR compliance has begun, time is quickly running out for your business to be ready for the biggest change in data protection law since it began.
 With the GDPR compliance deadline looming it is important to understand how your business fits against the incoming new regulation.
 GCC has partnered with experienced auditors, who will work with you to capture and document your current compliance status.
-Your business must be complaint by 25th May 2018.
+Your business must be compliant by 25th May 2018.

 What is it?